techidaily/site-video-content-creator/source/_posts/updated-the-ultimate-list-of-free-avi-video-rotation-tools-windows-mac-mobile-online-for-2024.md

 Did you rush to record a video in a mistaken direction?
 Or were you just excited to film the moments without noticing the position of your camera?
 Whatever the case, if you regret recording the clip at the incorrect angle, here’s your chance to do the alteration.
 The article includes the **top 16 best free AVI video rotators** you can use on MAC, Windows, iPhone, Android, and online.
 Plus, if you’re looking for a single platform to rotate or flip videos, you can learn the complete process by following the step-by-step Filmora Video Editor tutorial that works on MAC and Windows.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://youtube-sure.techidaily.com/024-approved-dynamic-animated-and-personalized-filmora-subscribe-button-for-youtube/"><u>[New] 2024 Approved Dynamic, Animated, and Personalized Filmora Subscribe Button for YouTube</u></a></li>
+<li><a href="https://facebook-record-videos.techidaily.com/new-2024-approved-explore-your-watching-tendencies-the-ultimate-six-youtuber-categorization-challenges/"><u>[New] 2024 Approved Explore Your Watching Tendencies The Ultimate Six YouTuber Categorization Challenges</u></a></li>
+<li><a href="https://article-tips.techidaily.com/updated-in-2024-the-ultimate-guide-to-free-image-editor-apps/"><u>[Updated] In 2024, The Ultimate Guide to Free Image Editor Apps</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-5-from-oppo-reno-10-proplus-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 5 from Oppo Reno 10 Pro+ 5G to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
+<li><a href="https://video-content-creator.techidaily.com/new-in-2024-must-have-iphone-apps-expertly-curated-list-with-reviews/"><u>New In 2024, Must-Have iPhone Apps Expertly Curated List with Reviews</u></a></li>
+<li><a href="https://video-content-creator.techidaily.com/new-in-2024-vlog-editing-made-easy-the-best-free-and-paid-software-solutions/"><u>New In 2024, Vlog Editing Made Easy The Best Free and Paid Software Solutions</u></a></li>
+<li><a href="https://video-content-creator.techidaily.com/new-in-2024-with-the-trending-of-videos-more-and-more-people-are-likely-to-create-videos-to-help-people-figure-out-the-best-free-online-video-editing-tools-/"><u>New In 2024, With the Trending of Videos, More and More People Are Likely to Create Videos.
+To Help People Figure Out the Best Free Online Video Editing Tools, Ive Tested some Online Video Editors on the Market A</u></a></li>
+<li><a href="https://video-content-creator.techidaily.com/new-s-hottest-2d-animation-software-reviews-and-comparisons/"><u>New S Hottest 2D Animation Software Reviews and Comparisons</u></a></li>
+<li><a href="https://twitter-videos.techidaily.com/the-quick-guide-to-capturing-and-storing-twitter-animated-content/"><u>The Quick Guide to Capturing and Storing Twitter Animated Content</u></a></li>
+</ul></div>